 When you’re presenting for a webinar or session at a virtual event, there are a few things that can help make the presentation more effective.
 While it’s similar to presenting to an audience, there are certainly differences.
-It’s been described as a more “one-way” presentation – where a live audience can feed energy into your presentation, you’ll want to provide that energy, feedback and clarification on points you make, all automatically.
+It’s been described as a more “one-way” presentation – where a live audience can feed energy into your presentation, you’ll want to provide that energy, feedback, and clarification on points you make.

 QUICK CONTENT TIPS